Project-Pandora-Game/pandora-documentation/asset_creation/Asset_creation_tutorial.md

 ## Running without VSCode (__skip if you used VSCode__)

 One-time setup:
-- Make sure Git, NodeJS v18 and pnpm are in path
+- Make sure Git and NodeJS are in path and that you are using corepack
 - Open terminal in `pandora-assets` folder and run:
 ```
 pnpm i